I Am Rachel Platten: Promotion

 The lead single, "Girls", which is dedicated to Platten's daughters, was released on May 12, 2023, alongside a music video directed by Mark Jeffrey.

 "Mercy" served as the second single of the album, the self-written track was released on January 24, 2024.
 A third single titled, "Bad Thoughts" was released on April 26, alongside an official music video, directed by Jade Ehlers and Brooke Harcrow.

 "I Know" was released as the album's fourth single on July 10, alongside an extended play of the same name, featuring the previously released singles, as well the album details including title, tracklist, date of release and artwork.

 "Set Me Free" was released as the album fifth single on September 5, the song was later re-titled as "I Don't Really Care (Set Me Free)".

-To further promote the album Platten embarked on the Set Me Free Tour on March 2025.
+To further promote the album Platten embarked on the Set Me Free Tour in March 2025.
 It was her first headliner tour in eight years.